paulrobertlloyd/paulrobertlloyd-content/articles/2020-02-05-stockholm.markdown

   locality: Gothenburg
   country_name: Sweden
 summary: Cloudy with a chance of meatballs.
-photo:
+featured:
-  - url: /media/2020/036/a1/gamla_stan.jpg
+  url: /media/2020/036/a1/gamla_stan.jpg
   alt: Gamla Stan as viewed from Skeppsholmen island.
 category:
   - stockholm
   - sweden